Home | Hidradenitis Suppurativa

 Who is a Good Candidate for Hidradenitis Suppurativa Treatment?

 For effective treatment, early diagnosis of hidradenitis suppurativa is key.
-Individuals should see a dermatologist if their condition is painful, scars, flares often, does not improve, returns within weeks of treatment are unresponsive to topical therapy, or appears in several areas of the body.
+Individuals should see a dermatologist if their condition is painful, scars, flares often, does not improve, returns within weeks of treatment, is unresponsive to topical therapy, or appears in several areas of the body.

 There are a variety of treatment options available, which help to control symptoms and prevent complications.
 These include: